islamghost1/ApexSuperGlide/README.md

 </p>

 ## Installation
-1. Download the zip file from the releases page.
+1. Download the zip file from the <a href="https://github.com/islamghost1/ApexSuperGlide/releases/tag/v0.3.1-beta">releases</a> page.
 2. The `keyBoardConfig.json` configuration file must be in the same directory as the `ApexConf.exe`.
 You can modify key bindings as needed.
 3. Execute the `ApexConf.exe` file.